lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 In Scotland (Figure 4), Edinburgh leads the way.
 Despite the city being visited by millions of tourists each year ([in 2016 alone, 12,348,425 passengers transited through the airport](http://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/)), a staggering 22.15% of all businesses are currently non-compliant, as per the criteria used in this analysis.
 In Glasgow, numbers are better: 12.38% of the 5,209 businesses are a no go.

 In the rest of the UK (Figure 5), a different system yields different values.
 Birmingham is on top of the list: nearly 1% of the subjected businesses have unsatisfactory hygiene ratings.
 Greater London comes next at 0.418%, and then Liverpool, at 0.404%.
 The best-performing city seems to be Belfast, where the compliance is 100%.
+I will once again stress that a "Scotland vs rest of the UK" comparison is absolutely meaningless, given the different systems in use.

 London, or technically [Greater London](https://en.wikipedia.org/wiki/Greater_London), is a box waiting to be opened.
 It is made of 33 boroughs, for which the average value of 0.418% is too diluted to be significant.
 A more detailed look at the different boroughs may reveal spatial patterns that are not necessarily known.